 How SRF Enable All Editorial Teams to Publish Social Media Content

-Print & Digital Templates allows different editorial teams at SRF to produce their visual social media content, autonomously, regardless of their individual tool ecosystem, installed applications, or skill set.
-How?
-The Product Design team at SRF can adapt templates with immediate effect and therefore ensure consistent branding throughout the organization.
+Digital & Print Templates allows different editorial teams at SRF to produce their own visual social media content, autonomously, regardless of their individual tool ecosystem, installed applications, or skillset.
+To enable this, the Product Design team at SRF can now adapt existing templates or create new ones with immediately and so ensure consistent branding is always maintained throughout the organization.

 What does the digital department at SRF look like?

-How do you unite different editorial teams, owning different digital channels, with around one brand design?
+How do you unite different editorial teams, owning different digital channels, with one brand design?

 On top of that, we have corporate design guidelines, specific templates for text, image, and video content, and ensure consistent branding throughout – by unifying the use of branded elements like logo, font, and color swatches.

-What are the biggest challenges in publishing social media content?
+What have been the biggest challenges in publishing social media content?

-Social media platforms like Instagram, Facebook, Twitter, or YouTube are always evolving, so for us, the main three challenges are:
+Social media platforms like Instagram, Facebook, Twitter, or YouTube are always evolving, so for us, the main three challenges have been:

-Keeping a balance between offering flexible templates that allows editorial teams to produce engaging content, all while ensuring brand consistency.
+- Keeping a balance between offering flexible templates that allow editorial teams to produce engaging content, all while ensuring brand consistency.
 We applied a rather restrictive approach in terms of how they can edit the templates, to ensure on-brand content.
-It seems to be the best way to enable non-designers while retaining and protect the look and feel of our social media channels.
+This seems to be the best way to enable non-designers while retaining and protecting the look and feel of our social media channels.

-Keeping track of the latest trends and new features, while incorporating them into consistent and appealing templates.
-It truly is an ongoing process.
+- Keeping track of the latest trends and new features, while incorporating them into consistent and visually appealing templates.
+This is truly an ongoing process.

-Print & Digital Templates enables everyone, regardless of the editorial team, to produce their content independently – irrespective of their technical setup, installed applications, and skill set.
-At the same time, we can adapt and evolve our templates with immediate effect and therefore ensure consistent branding.
+Digital & Print Templates has enabled everyone, regardless of their editorial team, to produce new content independently – irrespective of their technical setup, installed applications, and design skillset.

 How does your template setup look like?
 How many template types do you have in place?

-For SRF, the Print & Digital Templates has helped them to:
+For SRF, Digital & Digital Templates have helped to:

-- Enable their large team of content creators
+- Enable their large teams of content creators

-- Adopt to an ever-changing social media environment
+- Adapt to an ever-changing social media environment